hazelcast/hazelcast-jet-reference-manual/src/API.md

 edges, and likewise emits its own part of the full stream going down the outbound edges.

+### Source and sink

+Jet uses only one kind of vertex, but in practice there is an important distinction between:

+* _internal_ vertex which accepts input and transforms it to output;
+* _source_ vertex which generates output without receiving anything;
+* _sink_ vertex which consumes input and doesn't emit anything.

+Sources and sinks must interact with the environment to store/load data, making their implementation more involved compared to the internal vertices, whose logic is self-contained.

 ### Local and Global Parallelism

 The vertex is implemented by one or more instances of `Processor` on